Glen Gano: Early life and career

 Born in Kokomo, Indiana, Gano later attended the Egan Dramatic School in Los Angeles, where, as reported by The Times in July 1912, he and a young Eugene Pallette—then billed as E. W.—were amongst the "advanced pupils" appearing in the "Christmas-tree act" from Clyde Fitch's The Climbers.

 Launched 2 years later, Gano's screen acting career comprised a half-dozen appearances prior to America's entry into World War I, during which he served in the United States Army Corps of Engineers.

-By contrast, Gano's behind-the-camera credits span roughly half a century, beginning with the 1921 canine-centered adventure film The Silent Call and concluding with American International's ill-conceived 1971 Thing with Two Heads precursor, The Incredible 2-Headed Transplant.
+By contrast, Gano's behind-the-camera credits span roughly half a century, beginning with the 1921 canine-centered adventure film The Silent Call and concluding with American International's The Incredible 2-Headed Transplant.
 In the interim, Gano shot such works such as Three Stooges shorts Booby Dupes, Micro-Phonies, Idiots Deluxe, and The Yoke's On Me, the Charles Starrett western Frontier Gun Law, and Budd Boetticher's A Guy, a Gal and a Pal, starring future producer Russ Meyer.

 As a cinematographer, Gano became something of a celebrity, at least among industry insiders, both as a speaker and as the author of numerous articles on the subject, published in The Amateur Cinematographer and The Film Mercury.
 He was also an innovator, having employed his own, home-made panchromatic stock on his 1921 DP debut.